-NASA EPSCoR research priorities are defined by the Mission Directorates (Aeronautics Research, Human Exploration & Operations, and Science), the Office of the Chief Technologist and NASA's ten Centers.
-Each Mission Directorate, the Office of the Chief Technologist, and Center covers a major area of the Agency's research and technology development efforts.
+NASA EPSCoR research priorities are defined by the Mission Directorates (Aeronautics Research, Human Exploration & Operations, Science, and Space Technology), and NASA's ten Centers.
+Each Mission Directorate and Center covers a major area of the Agency's research and technology development efforts.